 Would you like to save this?

-Flour: Dusting the patties in flour before cooking them creates a lovely crust.
+Flour: Coating the patties lightly with flour before you cook them will give you a nice crust.
 Or cornstarch or a gluten-free flour blend for gluten-free.

-Beef Broth: Provides the gravy with richness and depth.
-You can use chicken or vegetable broth in a pinch, but the flavor will be a little lighter.
+Beef Broth: Adds richness and depth to the gravy.
+In a pinch, you can use chicken or vegetable broth, but the flavor will be a tad lighter.

 Worcestershire Sauce: This is not a must, but it makes the gravy more umami.
 Soy sauce may be used in its place, or omit it if you are trying to avoid sodium.